ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 We aim to build gateways among data, digital assets, and smart contracts to maximize the value of data through blockchain technologies and eventually to make Web3 smoother.

 ### Privacy
-X-matrix Lab has industry-leading cryptography and privacy research lab to provide ZKP-based solutions for Web3.\
+X-Matrix Labs has an industry-leading cryptography and privacy research lab that provides ZKP-based solutions for Web3.\
 Users take full ownership of their private data in a trustless setting.

 ### De-Fi